 The Best Hotels in Paris

-Paris offers sweet dreams for everyone, whether you’re seeking an Old World grande dame or a trendy boutique.
-If you prefer a high-design hotel that’s easy on the wallet, the city has that, too.
+Paris offers sweet dreams for everyone, whether you’re seeking an elegant grande dame by the Place de Concorde or a trendy boutique near the Moulin Rouge.
+If you prefer a high-design stay that’s easy on the wallet, a palace hotel with views of the Eiffel Tower, or a Belle Époque landmark by the Arc de Triomphe, the City of Lights has that, too.

 Flora Mikula, one of France’s rare female top chefs, has given up her gastronomic restaurant Les Saveurs de Flora to open her dream Paris place, a small urban auberge in the 11th arrondissement where travelers can mingle with les citoyens...